 The world's biggest accelerator, the Large Hadron Collider (LHC) at CERN, is running and in 2012 the Higgs boson, a particle thought to give mass to all elementary particles, was discovered.
-The understanding of its properties is one of the main aims of the ATLAS detector.
-Elucidation of CP violation, one of the mysteries of particle physics, is the aim of the department's other LHC experiment, LHCb.
+The understanding of its properties is one of the main aims of the ATLAS experiment.
+The Oxford group is also focused on the search of new particles predicted in Supersymmetry and other beyond the Standard Model theories.
+Elucidation of CP violation, one of the mysteries of particle physics, is the aim of the sub-department's other LHC experiment, LHCb.
 Both experiments will require you to obtain and analyse data from the highest-energy machine in the world.

-The department is also involved in the study of neutrino oscillations and neutrino properties at the T2K experiment in Japan and at the Sudbury Neutrino Observatory (SNO+) in Canada.
+The sub-department is also involved in the study of neutrino oscillations and neutrino properties at the T2K experiment in Japan, MicroBooNe in the USA, and at the Sudbury Neutrino Observatory (SNO+) in Canada.

-The department has been involved in direct searches for dark matter for many years and studentships are now available associated to the LUX/Zeplin project.
+The sub-department has been involved in direct searches for dark matter for many years and studentships are now available associated to the LUX/Zeplin project.
+Recently it has begun a programme in collaboration with the sub-department of astrophysics to elucidate the nature of dark energy with the Large Synoptic Survey Telescope.

-The future of particle physics relies on the development of new ideas in accelerator physics.
-The department is heavily involved in the development of these areas through the John Adams Institute.
-You will be involved in a range of projects on general accelerators which would be used in high energy physics, nuclear physics, as X-ray sources, and in medical applications.
+The future of particle physics relies on the development of new instruments for detecting particles and novel ideas in accelerator physics.
+The sub-department is heavily involved in the development of these areas.
+It has outstanding facilities to build the new silicon detectors needed for the luminosity upgrade of the LHC and other applications.
+Furthermore, through the John Adams Institute, you will be involved in a range of projects on accelerators which would be used in high energy physics, nuclear physics, as X-ray sources, and in medical applications.